dindon-sournois/ahk-wsl-pass/README.md

 ## TODO
  - find passdb from PATH
- - arbitrary entry, not only password, user and otp
+ - arbitrary field, not only password, user and otp
  - auto-fill
  - prettier terminal (or at least not a maximized window)